PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 the place is being surveilled by the Sharn watch, who are preparing for a raid...

 **dynamic encounter**
-magical smelling dust swirls and permiates the air anyone who inhales the dust must make a constatution saving throw or roll on a table for a random effect
+magical smelling dust swirls and permeates the air anyone who inhales the dust must make a constitution saving throw or roll on a table for a random effect

 *Bad gas*